Split testing (A/B testing) will help you fine-tune your campaign by distilling exactly what it is that drives your audience to take action.

 In this article

 Running a split test can be a great way to optimize your pages for conversion.
-If you’re new to split tests, you may want to read our introductory blog post here: Split Testing 101 (With Bacon), or check out some case studies.
+If you’re new to split tests, you may want to read our blog post here: From Curiosity to High-Conversion: A Guide to A/B Testing Your Landing Page.

-Below, learn how to create a new split test with our redesigned tool.
+Below, learn how to create a new split test with our tool.